Harrisburg, Illinois: Government, healthcare, and education

 The City of Harrisburg operates its own water distribution system.
 It has a storage capacity of 6000000 USgal in elevated tanks.
 The water processing plant has a capacity of 4,000,000 per day, while average daily consumption is about 2,500,000 gallons.
 The city's water treatment plant has a design capacity of 3,125,000 gallons per day.
 Its average load is 1200000 USgal per day.

 Harrisburg Hospital was at one time located in a four-story complex one block from the town square, but in the 1990s moved to Harrisburg Medical Center where 71 beds and 34 physicians are on staff.
 It also has an 18-bed psychiatric area.
 In 1995, the hospital completed a multimillion-dollar expansion and renovation program.
 There are 25 nursing homes in the Harrisburg and southeastern Illinois area.
 Three are located within the city.
 Harrisburg also has several clinics, and specialized physicians have offices within the city.

 Harrisburg Community Unit School District 3 serves the city's student population with two K-6 elementary schools, a junior high school, and a senior high school.
 More than 2,300 students are enrolled in the district's schools.
 More than 1,300 students attend East Side and West Side Elementary schools.
 Malan Junior High was the main middle school for the city until 2005 when the new middle school was built in Liberty, which has 300 students enrolled.
 Harrisburg High School has more than 600 students enrolled.
 The city has seven preschools and daycare centers.
 Harrisburg once had several schools within the township before the different neighborhoods were annexed, all are now closed down, a few are, Horace Mann, McKinley School, Bayliss School, Phillips School, and Ledford school.

 Higher education

 Southeastern Illinois College is a two-year junior college that sits on a 148 acre campus east of the city limits.
 SIC enrolls more than 2,000 students each semester in college transfer and career education programs.
 SIC was founded in 1960.
-Other nearby local colleges and universities are Southern Illinois University campus at Carbondale John A. Logan College, at Carterville;Rend Lake College, at Ina; Eastern Illinois University, at Charleston, Shawnee Community College at Ullin, and the University of Evansville, at Evansville, Indiana.
+Other nearby local colleges and universities are Southern Illinois University campus at Carbondale; John A. Logan College, at Carterville; Rend Lake College, at Ina; Eastern Illinois University, at Charleston; Shawnee Community College at Ullin; and the University of Evansville, at Evansville, Indiana.

+Transportation

+Rides Mass Transit District provides fixed-route and demand-response transit service in Harrisburg and the surrounding region.
+The Bulldog Route is the fixed-route bus service that operates within Harrisburg Monday-Saturday.

+The New York Central Big Four line between Danville and Cairo served Harrisburg.
+It was abandoned south of Paris.